CarFit is are a free educational workshop designed for older drivers and provides advice and information on how you and

 to maximise safety and comfort.
 Trained professionals, including a qualified Occupational Therapist, go through a simple checklist of questions with the driver about their car.

 What do we check?

 If you have any mobility issues, a trained Occupational Therapist can provide advice and options for driving and getting in and out of your car.

 The entire process takes less than half an hour to complete and is free of charge.
 Please note: CarFit is not an assessment of individuals' driving ability.

-We are currently looking to hold workshops in the Hobart & Burnie area for 2019.
-Click here to register your interest or book into the scheduled session in Launceston.
+Click here to register your interest or book into the scheduled session for Hobart.